 2.1 Study Area

-The sampling of P. barbarus was carried out at Iko estuary, Niger Delta Region.
-The estuary is located between latitude 4030ʹ and 40.45ʹN and longitude 7035 and 70.
+The Iko estuary, is situated in the Niger Delta Region located between latitude 4030ʹ and 40.45ʹN and longitude 7035 and 70.
 40ʹE (Fig.1).
 The sampling was done for six months from December, 2021 to May, 2022.

 2.2 Collection of Specimens

-The sampling method employed was purposive low tide sampling technique.
-The sampling of P. barbarus (plate 1), was done at low tide using two means; the first was the used of traps crafted by the local fishers and installed in the nest, so as to trap any fish animal, then the desired species identified and selected.
+The samples of P.barbarus species were collected for a period of six months from December, 2021 to May, 2022at . (plate 1), at low tide using two gears ; the first was the used of traps crafted by the local fishers and installed in the nest, so as to trap any fish , then the desired species identified and selected.
 The second was carried out manually and aided by local fishers who have the technical know-how on capturing of P. barbarus.
 Furthermore, P. barbarus samples were transported to Zoological laboratory, Akwa Ibom State University for analysis.

 Plate 1: Specimens of P. barbarus from Iko River Estuary